9 scRNA-seq Dataset Integration

 destfile = "3p_pbmc10k_filt.h5")

-umi_gz <- gzfile("data/update/GSE149938_umi_matrix.csv.gz",'rt')
+<- gzfile("data/update/GSE149938_umi_matrix.csv.gz",'rt')

-umi <- read.csv(umi_gz,check.names = F,quote = "")
+umi_gz <- read.csv(umi_gz,check.names = F,quote = "")

-matrix_3p <- Read10X_h5("data/update/3p_pbmc10k_filt.h5",use.names = T)
+umi <- Read10X_h5("data/update/3p_pbmc10k_filt.h5",use.names = T) matrix_3p

-Next, let’s make Seurat objects and re-define some of the metadata columns (GEO dataset simply puts the cell type into the orig.ident slot, which will interfere with what we want to do next):
+objects and re-define some of the metadata columns (GEO dataset simply puts the cell type into the orig.ident

-srat_wb <- CreateSeuratObject(t(umi),project = "whole_blood")
+<- CreateSeuratObject(t(umi),project = "whole_blood") srat_wb

 ## Warning: Non-unique features (rownames) present in the input matrix, making